GAlbuquerque/GAlbuquerque.github.io/_pages/publications.md

 <style>body {text-align: justify}</style>

 I am an Applied Microeconomist with an interest in understanding violence.
-My research employs historical and administrative data to understand determinants and consequences of crime and political repression, with a focus in Guatemala and Mexico.
+My research employs historical and administrative data to explore the determinants and consequences of crime and political repression, with a focus in Guatemala and Mexico.
 Here is my [research statement](/files/res_statement2.pdf).

 <br/>